Stay At Home Educator

 Looking for something to help teach your preschoolers about rainbows, leprechauns and gold coins, as well as letters and numbers?!
 This St. Patrick’s Day Activity Pack includes six super fun activities and multiple variations of each!

-Hands-on St. Patrick’s Day Math Activities for All Five Disciplines
+Hands-on St. Patrick’s Day Preschool Math Activities

 The preschool activities for St. Patrick’s Day featured in this post will cover all five disciplines of math.
 This way you have a wide range of activities to teach your preschoolers.